-The Functions tab provides control over the transmitter's streaming bandwidth/quality settings, as well as a wide variety of optional features and functions, including USB and serial control extension.
+The Functions tab provides control over the transmitter's video source selection, streaming bandwidth/quality settings, as well as a wide variety of optional features and functions, including USB and serial control extension.
 Changes made to these settings typically require a reboot of the unit.
 After clicking on "Apply" please follow the reboot instructions in the WebGUI, if necessary.

-1) Video over IP: This section allows control over video streaming bit rate and quality.
+Video over IP: This section allows control over video input selection as well as the streaming bit rate and quality.